AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/rule-editor-core-components.md

 ### E. Botões Concluído e Cancelar {#done-and-cancel-buttons}

 A variável **[!UICONTROL Concluído]** é usado para salvar uma regra.
 Você pode salvar uma regra incompleta.
-No entanto, incompletos são inválidos e não são executados.
+No entanto, estão incompletos inválido e não são executados.
 As regras salvas em um objeto de formulário são listadas quando você iniciar o regra editor na próxima vez do mesmo objeto de formulário.
 Você pode gerenciar regras existentes nesse visualização.
 Para obter mais informações, consulte [Gerenciar regras](rule-editor.md#p-manage-rules-p).

-A variável **[!UICONTROL Cancelar]** O botão descarta todas as alterações feitas em uma regra e fecha o editor de regras.
+A **[!UICONTROL Cancelar]** botão descarta as alterações feitas em uma regra e fecha a regra editor.

 ## Regras de gravação {#write-rules}

-Você pode escrever regras usando o editor visual de regras <!-- or the code editor.
+É possível criar regras usando o visual regra editor <!-- or the code editor.
 When you launch the rule editor the first time, it opens in the visual editor mode.
 You can switch to the code editor mode and write rules.
 However, if you write or modify a rule in code editor, you cannot switch to the visual editor for that rule unless you clear the code editor.
 When you launch the rule editor next time, it opens in the mode that you used last to create rule. -->

 Primeiro, vamos analisar como escrever regras usando o editor visual.